tardate/LittleArduinoProjects/Equipment/TraceTogetherToken/README.md

 to contact and request the upload of pseudonymised logs when needed for tracing.
 I believe in essence:

 * the application is registered centrally (so the health service has basic contact details when needed to chase down contacts)
-* the application gets anonymised and encrpyted "tempId" tokens from the central service.
+* the application gets anonymised and encrypted "tempId" tokens from the central service.
 * the app hands out these tokens when it encounters another device
 * the app stores tokens it receives from other devices for a period of time (21 days by default for OpenTrace).
 * if/when contact tracing required, the app user is asked to upload their contact logs (requires a key to be provided by the central service).
 The central service can decrypt the encounter tokens and perform their job of contact tracing